-Academically Talented (AT) and Enrichment Programs
+Accelerated Track (AT) and Enrichment Programs

 Enrichment is provided to all students in grades kindergarten, 1, and 2.
 The Academically Talented teacher “pushes-in” to all kindergarten, first, and second grade classrooms and works with the classroom teacher to provide additional enrichment learning opportunities in Math, English Language Arts, Social Studies, and Science.
-Programs for high ability learners are available to students in grades 3-8 through the Academically Talented (AT) Program.
+Programs for high ability learners are available to students in grades 3-8 through the Accelerated Track (AT) Program.
 Students in grades 3-8 are formally identified and served by a pullout program in:

 - Grades 3-4 English Language Arts and/or Mathematics